pete-mba5/pete-mba5.github.io/_posts/2023-06-02-picture-of-the-day.markdown

 categories: jekyll update
 ---

-It has beed the Sunniest day of our short holidays and also the end of the quiet days.
-At 5pm the Spanish hord's are arriving.
-Only yesterday were 100 new regitries done.
+It has beed the sunniest day of our short holidays.
+At 5pm the Spanish hords arrived.
+Only yesterday there were 100 new entries.
 We won't be able to enjoy the pool and the rest of the recreational equipment as we used to.

 I ran barefoot again.
-My ankles are ok but since the shore is deeply inclined, my left knee is aching a little bit.
+My ankles are ok, but since the shore is deeply inclined, my left knee is aching a little bit.

 I got really tanned.
 My skin is not burnt though.